ankitadhar/jora-robot/ReadMe.md

 You can run the program using following command after git clone from command line interface:

-1. To run in the interactive mode python __main__.py
+1. To run in the interactive mode, run :- python __main__.py

     In this mode the program will accept, process and wait for commands from standard input until the command "Exit" or "exit" is entered.